Our Services

 • Excellent and varied musical interludes, ranging from classical, to jazz, to folk, to R and B.

-For a schedule of this month’s service topics, please refer to our current Newsletter.
+For a schedule of this month’s service topics, please refer to our current newsletter.r

 Podcasts

-An archive of audio podcasts of recent service addresses is accessible on our Expanding Horizons site
+There is a growing archive of audio podcasts of recent service addresses accessible at our Expanding Horizons site.